-What are the ten friendliest animals in the world?
+What are the ten friendliest wild animals in the world to humans?
+Which wild animals are the nicest?
 Well, we first need to define “friendly.”
 For our purposes, it means “gets along well with humans.”
 But let’s not confuse “gets along” with “makes a good pet.”
 Even though some animals are sweet, that doesn’t mean everyone should keep them as pets.
 Animals, including humans, have vital needs — and if we can’t satisfy them, we shouldn’t assume the responsibility.

 But enough lecturing!
-Let’s rank the 10 friendliest animals in the world.
+Let’s rank the 10 friendliest animals in the world, the best animals to humans.

 Friendliest Wild Animal: Capybaras